Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 89 hits with 11 doubles, a triple, 14 home runs, 13 walks and 43 RBI.
-He's also stolen three bases.
+- Bichette has recorded 90 hits with 11 doubles, a triple, 14 home runs and 13 walks.
+He has driven in 43 runs with three stolen bases.

 Bichette Recent Games